Creative Business course summary

 In your third year, you can do various projects within CrossWise; a collaboration between theatre and concert organisation SPOT Groningen, the municipality of Groningen and universities of applied sciences in the Northern Netherlands.
 Together with students and lecturers, you can, for instance, help organise the well-known music festival Eurosonic Noorderslag, carry out projects within your minor and/or do your internship here.
 Visit the websites for more information (Dutch only).

-Internship and graduation project
+Profiles II: internship and graduation project

 Work in industry by doing an internship.
-You can do your internship with a business anywhere in the world, from media companies such as Sony, Netflix, and Vogue to companies with media departments such as Rabobank, Adidas, Ikea and UNICEF.
+You can do your internship with a business anywhere in the world, from media companies such as Sony, Netflix, and Vogue to companies with media departments such as, Adidas, Ikea and UNICEF.
 And if you’ve already turned your dream for your own business into a reality, you could consider doing your internship in your own start-up.
 The Center for Entrepreneurship at NHL Stenden can advise you on how to do this.

 For your graduation project, you work on creating a solution for an interesting challenge in the field of creative business.